SB260 Alabama 2021 Session

 Summary

-This bill would provide that if such an awarding authority is located in multiple counties, the awarding authority may establish a local preference zone in the municipality in which the awarding authority's headquarters is located.
+- Allows awarding authorities located in multiple counties to establish a local preference zone in the municipality where the authority's headquarters is located.

 Bill Actions